 Running Warehouse's Guide to Sustainable Running Gear

 We highlight the sustainable products on our site by featuring a green leaf icon next to clothing made from at least 75% recycled or renewable materials and footwear constructed from at least 25% recycled or renewable resources.
-Click the link above to check out our selection of sustainable styles with our eco-friendly men's and women's gear.
+The image above links to our selection of sustainable styles with our eco-friendly men's and women's gear.
+You should check some out.

-We applaud the brands in our running community making a positive impact by implementing sustainable practices and cheering on those with lofty goals for the future.
-We hope to include more brands as they take steps toward achieving their sustainability objectives.
+We applaud the brands in our running community making a positive impact by implementing sustainable practices and cheering on those with lofty goals for the future, and we hope to include more brands as they take steps toward achieving their sustainability objectives.

 Eco-Friendly Products We Love